LeetABit/Build/docs/Reference/LeetABit.Build.Logging/Write-StepFinished.md

 # Write-StepFinished

-Writes a message about the result of the most recent build step and closes folding when run in Travis CI environment.
+Writes a message about the result of the most recent build step.

 ```Write-StepFinished```